This site contains affiliate links. We may earn a commission at no cost to you.

 Possibly.
 Aylo has signalled that they'd return if Australia adopted a privacy-preserving verification system or repealed the current requirements.
 Given that the UK abandoned their similar scheme, there's precedent for a backdown.
 But don't hold your breath — it could take years, and the current government shows no sign of changing course.

 New Zealand is the best choice.
 It's geographically closest to Australia, which means lower latency and faster speeds.
-Singapore and Japan are solid alternatives.
+Canada is a good alternative if NZ servers are congested.
+Singapore and Japan also work but add more latency.
 Avoid connecting to US servers unless you specifically need a US IP — some US states have their own adult site restrictions.

 Our Top Pick